 - Are there hotels within walking distance of the finish line?

 Yes.
-The Hotel Albany, a Hilton Affiliate (formerly the Crowne Plaza Albany) is within walking distance of the finish line and the buses to the start.
+The Hilton Albany, (formerly the Hotel Albany) is within walking distance of the finish line and the buses to the start.
 A special rate is available for race participants and families.
 Check out the “Lodging” section of the website for more information.

 - Is there a race expo?